As long as I can remember I believed that some day, when my mother became older, she would come and live with me.

 If you are visiting this page you probably have your own story.
 You are either in crisis or trying to avert one.
 That's why this blog came to life.
 The most difficult and frightening part of last year's dark journey was not having answers.
 Although there was help, it was difficult to find.
 What agency did you turn to for eldercare guidance, be it home care, long term care or even temporary support?
 Why was the advice from the hospital discharge planner different than the access worker?
 What was community care access?
 Who was right?
 What would it cost?

-The things I learned in the last five years about eldercare and caregiving in Ontario were learned with blood, sweat and tears.
+The things I learned in the last seven years about eldercare and caregiving in Ontario were learned with blood, sweat and tears.
 It is my privilege to share them.
 Enjoy My Mother's Caregiver, an eldercare road map and observations from the journey.
 There IS help!
 You will get through this!
 Pass on the resources and share your knowledge and insights.

 Let's learn together and help each other! :)